marcoandre1/express-react-app/README.md

 ### Create TaskList component

-The `TaksList` component shows the tasks in each group.
+The `TaskList` component shows the tasks in each group.
 Add the `TaskList` component at `src/app/components/TaskList.jsx`:

 - The second argument of _mapStateToProps_ are the component properties: `const mapStateToProps = (state, ownProps) => {`.
 They are called **ownProps**.